Some case study examples are listed below; remember that every client and every coaching plan is unique.

 Results: Van has grown in emotional and attentional regulation, has done well in school and at home, and discontinued medication.

-Client: “Lynn,” fifth grader with ADHD, executive function challenges
+Client: Mom of “Lynn,” fifth grader with ADHD, executive function challenges

 Concerns: expanding food selectivity, following multistep instructions, physical coordination, mental integration; not on medication